zchown/Tak/README.md

   - Game phase adaptation
   - Threat assessment
   - Connectivity index (a novel algorithm for efficiently estimating road-building potential)
+    - This feature is useful as a dfs-based approach is computationally expensive

 - **Work in Progress**: Neural network and reinforcement learning approaches to overcome the limitations of traditional search techniques:
   - Monte Carlo Tree Search implementation (currently limited by lack of policy network)